Radioactive Day-to-Day Items

 Uranium Glassware

-Uranium glass was mass-produced during the 20th century and remains widely available in antique stores and flea markets today.
-Interestingly, I grew up with a piece of uranium glassware at home without realizing it.
-Only a small amount of uranium is required to achieve the distinctive color, hence uranium glass contains only a minimal amount of the element and is far less radioactive than the previously discussed ceramics.
+Uranium glassware was mass-produced during the 20th century and remains widely available in antique stores and flea markets today.
+Only a small amount of uranium is required to achieve the distinctive color, hence uranium glass is far less radioactive than one might think.
 Under ultraviolet (UV) light, uranium glass fluoresces in a beautiful green glow.
+Interestingly, I grew up with the piece of uranium glassware shown in the last picture without realizing it.

 Spark Gap Tube